 2 Weeks Pregnant – What To Expect In Week 2

-Ok, when you’re 2 weeks pregnant you’re technically not pregnant yet!
+Ok, when you’re 2 weeks pregnant, technically you’re still not pregnant yet.

 The length of pregnancy is worked out by adding 280 days to the first day of your last menstrual period.

-This of course assumes your period arrives exactly every 28 days and you ovulate mid-cycle on day 14.
+It is based on the assumption your period arrives exactly every 28 days and you ovulate mid-cycle, on day 14.

-This is one of the reasons why estimated due dates can be inaccurate.
+This assumption is one of the reasons why estimated due dates are often inaccurate.

-If you’d like to try and work out your estimated due date, check out BellyBelly’s due date calculator.
+If you’d like to try to work out your estimated due date, check out BellyBelly’s due date calculator.

 Trying To Conceive

-In fact, you need to be watching out for signs of your fertile period.
+In fact, you’ll need to watch out for signs of your fertile period.

 These signs include:

-- Cervical mucus: as your body prepares for ovulation, it gets ready for any potential sperm.
-You might notice your cervical mucus increases and changes to look like egg white – clear, thin and stringy.
+- Cervical mucus.
+As your body prepares for ovulation, it gets ready for any potential sperm.
+You might notice your cervical mucus increases and changes, and starts to look like egg white – clear, thin and stringy.
 This helps sperm travel more easily to the egg.

-- Heightened sex drive: the hormones connected to ovulation seem to be responsible for increasing your desire to have sex.
+- Heightened sex drive.
+The hormones associated with ovulation seem to be responsible for increasing your desire to have sex.
 This is nature’s way of making sure conception is more likely to happen.
-Particularly as the human ovum doesn’t last long if it’s not fertilised.
+It’s particularly useful, as the human ovum doesn’t last long if it’s not fertilised.

-- Increased sense of smell: another interesting way nature encourages reproduction.
-Around ovulation you become sensitive to musky scents and male pheromones.
+- Increased sense of smell.
+Another interesting way nature encourages reproduction.
+Around the time of ovulation you become sensitive to musky scents and male pheromones.

-- Cervical changes: If you check your cervix for fertile signs, you will notice it becomes higher, softer and more open.
+- Cervical changes.
+If you check your cervix for signs of fertility, you will notice it becomes higher, softer and more open.

-An unfertilised egg will only survive for around 24 hours after being released.
+An unfertilised egg, however, will only survive for about 24 hours after being released.

-Timing is pretty important so aim to have sex sometime between 3 days before and a day after ovulation.
+That means timing is pretty important.
+Aim to have sex some time between 3 days before and 1 day after ovulation.

-Maximise your chances of becoming pregnant by knowing which sex positions can encourage egg-meet-sperm.
+Maximise your chances of becoming pregnant by knowing which sex positions can encourage an ‘egg-meets-sperm’ situation.